esciuckas/fant-val-ui/README.md

 ### `docker-compose up -d --build`

-I recommend using Visual Studio Code and the PowerShell consol built into  it to run this app as that is how I tested it.
+I recommend using Visual Studio Code and the PowerShell console built into  it to run this app as that is how I tested it.

 You can now access the app at [http://localhost:3001](http://localhost:3001)

+You can copy the node_modules folder using command:

+### `docker cp fant-val-ui:/app/node_modules .`

 To stop the local server run: